HanniOfHyrule/Travel_App/README.md

-# Travel App
+# Evaluate A News Article with Natural Language Processing

-This is the 5th project and the Capstone from the [Udacity](Udacity.com) Web Developer Nanodegree program.
+This is the 4th project from the [Udacity](Udacity.com) Web Developer Nanodegree program.

-This project allows to enter his travel information and get information about the wather.
-Also it can save the information for later.
+This project allows to analyze the user's article using NLP. the user enters the URL of any blog or newsletter article and gets a response from the meaningcloud API API with the analyzed values.

 ## Build tools